 We’ve leapt forward, to 2014, and the gang has grown by leaps and bounds.
 Aaron and Emily have been blessed with four children: Zach, Will, Luke and Anna.
 Matt has returned to the business with some additional skills, but the best additions are his wife Erin and their young children, Henry and Elsy.
 Andy and Mary continue to work hard while enjoying their growing family and the fruits of their labor.
 The warehouse now has a warehouse staff (a top-notch one at that), and lastly, after faithfully serving the business for several years, Tucker has passed on and Teddy number two has taken up the reigns as company mascot.

 Time continues to pass, as it tends to do.
-Maine Scene is now over 30, and Andy and Mary are as busy as ever.
-However, that often that means spending time with their grandchildren (Zach, Will, Luke, Anna, Henry & Elsy) and driving them over hill and dale to meetings, appointments, practices and lessons – and they couldn’t be happier.
+In fact, Maine Scene is now over 30.
+2019 brought an exciting event as Aaron and Emily were blessed to see their family grow with the adoption of their teenage son, Dima, from Central Asia.
+This was a long process but well worth it and an answer to prayer.
+And Andy and Mary are as busy as ever.
+However, that often that means spending time with their grandchildren (Zach, Will, Luke, Dima, Anna, Henry & Elsy) and driving them over hill and dale to meetings, appointments, practices and lessons – and they couldn’t be happier.
 Maine Scene has grown considerably over the years, evidenced by the growth of its product line, customer list, and work force, while realizing that “every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
 James 1:17 But with its success, the business remains focused on providing great products and personable service to its many wonderful customers.
 And best of all, continues to remain a humble and happy family business.

 The End…for now.